-The State and Contra Costa County are moving towards reducing or eliminating natural gas use in existing and new buildings and transitioning to a clean energy economy.
-The County adopted an all-electric ordinance in 2022 requiring that all new residential, retail, office, and hotel buildings use electricity as the sole source of energy for space heating, water heating, cooking appliances, and clothes-drying appliances; natural gas and propane plumbing is prohibited.
-The County and regional utilities also provide rebates and programs to help make homes and businesses more resource efficient through energy audits, building retrofits, and opportunities to transition to a renewable electricity provider.
-The County continues to pursue opportunities for reducing overall energy use and increasing reliance on renewable sources, such as converting municipal and other wastes to energy resources (e.g., methane).
-In December 2015 the County adopted a Climate Action Plan, which is the County's strategic approach to reducing GHG emissions from sources throughout the unincorporated area.
-The CAP identifies County programs and actions to decrease energy use, improve energy efficiency, develop renewable energy, reduce vehicle miles traveled, increase multi-modal travel options, expand green infrastructure, reduce waste, and improve the efficiency of government operations.
-The CAP also forecasts the County's GHG emissions and sets reduction targets and strategies.
-As a document that is integral to implementation of the General Plan, the CAP was updated in parallel with this General Plan.
-Goal COS-14 Increased generation of and reliance on renewable, sustainable, and zero-carbon energy and reduced energy use.
+In November 2024 the County adopted its Climate Action and Adaptation Plan (CAAP), the successor to the 2015 Climate Action Plan.
+The CAAP is the County's strategic approach to reducing GHG emissions from sources throughout the unincorporated area.
+The CAAP identifies County programs and actions to decrease energy use, improve energy efficiency, develop renewable energy, reduce vehicle miles traveled, increase multi-modal travel options, expand green infrastructure, reduce waste, and improve the efficiency of government operations.
+The CAAP also forecasts the County's GHG emissions and sets reduction targets and strategies.
+As a document that is integral to implementation of the General Plan, the CAAP and General Plan must remain consistent and compatible.
+Goal COS-14 Increased generation of and reliance on renewable, sustainable, and carbon energy and reduced energy use.
 Policies

-Implement Climate Action Plan strategies to improve energy efficiency and conservation, promote carbon-free energy sources, and reduce energy-related GHG emissions.
+Implement Climate Action and Adaptation Plan strategies to improve energy efficiency and conservation, promote carbon-free energy sources, and reduce energy-related GHG emissions.
 COS-P14.2